Last update - May 16th 2014

-The median value of Protein is in Orange juice, chilled, includes from concentrate, fortified with calcium and vitamin D which in 100g contains 0.68 g of Protein.
-The average amount of Protein in 100g of an orange, based on the list below is 0.72 g of Protein.
+The median value of Protein is found in Orange juice, frozen concentrate, unsweetened, diluted with 3 volume water which in 100g contains 0.68 g of Protein.
+The average amount of Protein contained in 100g of an orange, based on the list below is 0.72 g of Protein.

 From the Protein content in an orange list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Protein.
 Each an orange item can be scaled by different amounts to adjust the amounts of Protein so that it is not just, for example, the values in 100g of Orange-flavor drink, breakfast type, low calorie, powder.
 The item can be scaled by quantites in g, oz or typical serving sizes.